zpolygon95/zpolygon95.github.io/ctf/sect2018/section6.md

 Looking through each of the text files, only [one](section6/Documents/6/Pages/6.fpage) is very interesting.
 Right away, at the end of most of the lines appears to be some sort of ASCII art composed of hashes and periods.
-I removed all the superflouous text, and replaced the periods with spaces in [this file](section6/ascii.txt):
+I removed all the superfluous text, and replaced the periods with spaces in [this file](section6/ascii.txt):

 ```